 Winthrop Washington snowshoeing trail network offers something for every ability (or off of it!)

 Snowshoeing can be slow and gentle – an opportunity for quiet reprieve far from the hustle and bustle of daily life.
-Or it can provide a higher paced opportunity for a workout and a destination vista.
-If you’ve never been on a Methow snowshoe trail, you might try Beaver Loop; a gentle upper-Valley signed path that meanders through cedar forest and beaver chewed cottonwoods along Early Winter’s Creek, or Rader Creek Loop; a higher-elevation, scenic outing at Sun Mountain.
-Maps are available at the Methow Trails office in Winthrop and most ski ticket vendors.
+Or it can provide a higher-paced opportunity for a workout and a destination vista.
+If you’ve never been on a Methow snowshoe trail, you might try Beaver Loop; a gentle upper-Valley signed path that meanders through the cedar forest and beaver-chewed cottonwoods along Early Winter’s Creek or Rader Creek Loop; a higher-elevation, scenic outing at Sun Mountain.
+Maps are available at Winthrop’s Methow Trails office and most ski ticket vendors.

 Where To Snowshoe

-Methow Trails has some shared-use trails, and many that are open exclusively to snowshoers.
-Check out the winter maps for full details on the exclusive and shared-use snowshoe trails from each trailhead.
+Methow Trails has shared-use trails, and many are open exclusively to snowshoers.
+Check out the winter maps for full details on each trailhead’s exclusive and shared-use snowshoe trails.
 A $5 snowshoe trail pass is required.
 A ski pass will also grant access to snowshoe trails.

-It’s is a wonderful way to explore the gems of the Methow Valley in the winter.
+It is a beautiful way to explore the gems of the Methow Valley in the winter.
 If you can walk, you can snowshoe!
 Our scenic, peaceful snowshoe trails wind their way throughout the entire trail network, with the highest concentration of trails out of the Sun Mountain area.